oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

     * `db_version` - (Required when source=NONE) A valid Oracle Database version.
 To get a list of supported versions, use the [ListDbVersions](https://docs.cloud.oracle.com/iaas/api/#/en/database/20160918/DbVersionSummary/ListDbVersions) operation.
 	* `display_name` - (Optional) The user-provided name of the database home.
 * `db_system_options` - (Optional)
 	* `storage_management` - (Optional) The storage option used in DB system.
-You can specify either [Automatic Storage Management (ASM)](https://www.oracle.com/pls/topic/lookup?ctx=en/database/oracle/oracle-database/19&id=OSTMG-GUID-BC612D35-5399-4A35-843E-CF76E3D3CDB5) or [Logical Volume Manager (LVM)](https://www.oracle.com/pls/topic/lookup?ctx=en/database/oracle/oracle-database/19&id=ADMIN-GUID-57C50259-9472-4ED0-8818-DB9ABA96EC8E).
+For 1-node VM systems, you can specify either [Automatic Storage Management (ASM)](https://www.oracle.com/pls/topic/lookup?ctx=en/database/oracle/oracle-database/19&id=OSTMG-GUID-BC612D35-5399-4A35-843E-CF76E3D3CDB5) or [Logical Volume Manager (LVM)](https://www.oracle.com/pls/topic/lookup?ctx=en/database/oracle/oracle-database/19&id=ADMIN-GUID-57C50259-9472-4ED0-8818-DB9ABA96EC8E).
+For more information, see [Bare Metal and Virtual Machine DB Systems](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/overview.htm#fastprovisioning).
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `disk_redundancy` - (Optional) The type of redundancy configured for the DB system.
 Normal is 2-way redundancy, recommended for test and development systems.
 High is 3-way redundancy, recommended for production systems.
 * `display_name` - (Optional) The user-friendly name for the DB system.
 The name does not have to be unique.